mrzdev/refreshpairlist/README.md

 - rocketry

 Update: There is an ongoing rocketry issue with the pydantic v2 versions (causing dependency conflict with freqtrade).
-The hotfix is to install both red-bird and pydantic from these forks until the fixes get merged:
+The hotfix is to install both rocketry and red-bird from these forks until the fixes get merged:
 ```
 pip install git+https://github.com/ManiMozaffar/rocketry
 pip install git+https://github.com/ManiMozaffar/red-bird